-A Growing Number of Brighton Beach Restaurants
+Brighton Beach Restaurants

 Brighton beach has seen many changes over the years.
 From the tourism boom of the Victorian times, mods and rockers of the 60’s and the modern-day pride parades; the beach has been the focal point of many visits to the city.

 Brighton Beach – Arguably the UK’s Favourite

 It is one of the most popular stretches of seaside in the country, and anyone who has spent a summers day there will be able to confirm why.
-Brighton beach offers beautiful sea views, with the glory of the Palace Pier and crumbling beauty of the West Pier in comparison.
+Brighton beach offers beautiful sea views, with the glory of the Palace Pier and the crumbling beauty of the West Pier in comparison.
 With plenty to explore and look at it is no surprise that the beach is one of the top tourist spots in the UK.

-The Historic Arches on Brighton Beach Front
+The historic arches on Brighton Beach front

 The arches along Brighton beach are home to many traditional seaside shops and food retailers.
 This enviable location brings thousands of people straight to your doorstep, and with so much to choose from it can be difficult to settle on where to visit.
-One of the most popular spots is the bar-bistro Oh So Social which is often packed with people day and night.
-Walk towards Hove and you will find the crowds starting to thin out and some fantastic restaurants such as The Copper Clam and Murmur.
-You will also find it impossible not to notice the British Airways i360 which has its own venue called the West Beach Bar and Kitchen.
+One of the most popular spots is the bar-bistro Oh So Social which is often packed with people day and night and is our favourite place for a sundowner while watching the sunset to the west.

 The Kings Road in Brighton

 Step up onto the promenade and you will escape the immediate crowds of the beach front but still benefit from the wonderful views on offer.
-The Kings Road runs right from Hove to the Pier, making it a wonderful spot for an evening stroll as the sun goes down.
-With many of the city’s top hotels located along this stretch you have plenty of options to stop off for a bite to eat or drink.
-GB1 restaurant at the iconic Grand hotel can be found here or The Jetty at the Harbour Hotel for something newer.
-The Salt Room is one of the most talked about restaurants in the city, and there are few better spots to enjoy the sunset than on their terrace.
+The Kings Road runs right from Hove to the Pier, making it a wonderful spot for an evening stroll as the sun goes down over Brighton beach.
+With many of the city’s top hotels located along this stretch, you have plenty of options to stop off for a bite to eat or drink, such as cocktails at The Metropole Bar or step into America with Brighton’s super trendy and stylish The New Club.

 Brighton beach is a truly beautiful area, and makes the city what it is today.
 Spending a day listening to the waves crashing onto the pebbles is as relaxing as it comes, and best of all you are still just a few minutes from the centre of town with its many bars and restaurants.